 Upper Cervical Chiropractic Helps Fibromyalgia Symptoms

 When the upper cervical spine is misaligned, it can have profound effects on the central nervous system.
-The close proximity of the C1 to the brainstem can lead to problems with pain processing if this bone is misaligned.
+The close proximity of the C1 to the brainstem can lead to problems with pain processing.
 These subluxations can also result in reduced blood flow to the brain and cerebrospinal fluid drainage problems.

-If researchers want to recommend care that relates to the central nervous system, keeping the top vertebrae of the spine in their proper position should be considered a vital part of getting help.
-If you are suffering from fibromyalgia, especially if you have a history of head or neck trauma, it is important to get the upper cervical spine checked by a specialist.
+If researchers want to recommend care that relates to the central nervous system, keeping the top vertebrae of the spine in their proper position is a vital part of getting help.
+If you are suffering from fibromyalgia, especially if you have a history of head or neck trauma, it is important to get upper cervical chiropractic care.
 Finding an upper cervical chiropractor near you may be the first step in finding better fibromyalgia care.